iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > Can't get the CDC icon on my screen and don't see how to shut it down getting ready to take it off<br> :date: __2020-06-07 12:05:50__

 > It's NOT a contact tracing app.<br> :date: __2020-06-02 16:28:44__

-> Not up to date<br> :date: __2020-05-28 03:49:46__

-> Someone on a government level has used this app illegally to track my being I did not give permission to download this app and it will not allow me to uninstall the covid-19 app<br> :date: __2020-05-23 05:23:02__